-This is a program from the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi intended for recognizing companies, including large enterprises and small to mediumsized enterprises, for their outstanding efforts towards promoting health through their health and productivity management.
+This is a program from the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi intended for recognizing companies, including large enterprises and small to medium-sized enterprises, for their outstanding efforts towards promoting health through their health and productivity management.
 Morinaga & Co., Ltd. has been selected for six consecutive years since 2018 as a "Certified Health & Productivity Management Outstanding Organization in the large enterprise category".

-Sports Yell Company 2023
+· Sports Yell Company 2023

 This is a program from the Japan Sports Agency which certifies companies actively promoting measures to improve employees' health through sport.

 Morinaga has been certified in 2023.

-- Response to Climate
+- > Response to Climate Change Issues

-Change Issues

 - Information Disclosure

 Following the TCFD

 Recommendations

 - Promotion of Environmental Consideration in Containers and Packaging

-- Effective Use of Water Resources
+- Sustainable use of water resources

-- > Biodiversity
+- Maintenance and conservation of natural capital and biodiversity

-- Management of Environmental Pollutants
+- > Management of Environmental Pollutants

-- Strengthening the Business Management Foundation

-- Build a Highly Transparent and Efficient Governance System
+- > Build a Highly Transparent and Efficient Governance System

-- > Human Rights Management
+- > Respect for Human Rights

 - > Participation in Initiatives

 - > Indices and Awards

-- Sustainability Policies & Guidelines

 - Integrated Report

 - ESG Data

-- ORI Standards
+- GRI Standards

 - Sustainable Finance

 - IR Library

-Participation in Initiatives

-Sustainability at Morinaga TOP
+Sustainability Policies & Guidelines